danthedaniel/puni/README.md

 PUNI
 ===

-Python UserNotes Interface for Reddit
+Python UserNotes Interface for Reddit.

+Built to interact with the user notes data store from the reddit moderator toolbox

 **Requirements**:
 * [PRAW](https://github.com/praw-dev/praw)